Mikaela/shell-things/etc/opt/chromium/policies/managed/README.md

 - I am not aware of any _New Tab Suspender_ equivalents, but it might be an integrated feature on some Chromiums.
 - [Peertubeify doesn't support Chromium yet.](https://codeberg.org/Booteille/peertube-companion/issues/15)

+## `disable-brave-rewards-wallet.json`

+Disables Brave rewards and wallet by default while allowing the user to enable it regardless of the prompt that organization recommends them disabled.

+## `disable-brave-tor.json`

+Suggests disabling Tor in Brave as I recommend using Tor Browser instead, but again leaving it up to the user.

 ## `disable-brave-vpn.json`